shinrich/trafficserver/doc/developer-guide/server-session-architecture.en.rst

    :align: center
    :alt: ProxyServerTransaction hierarchy

-The ProxyServerTransaction class abstracts the key features of a client transaction.
+The ProxyServerTransaction class abstracts the key features of a server transaction.
 It has a reference to its parent ProxyServerSession.
-The HttpSM will reference at most one ProxyServerTransaction.
+The HttpSM will reference at most one ProxyServerTransaction via the server_session member variable.

 There will be two concrete subclasses: Http1ServerTransaction and Http2ServerStream.

 The bulk of the logic in the current HttpServerSession will be split between Http1ServerSession and Http1ServerTransaction.

 Presumably the Http2ServerSession and Http2ServerStream will be able to leverage much of the existing Http2ConnectionState and HTTP2 classes.

 Server Session Object Relationships
 ===================================